mayshukla/semantic-preprocessor/README.md

-# pre
+# Semantic Preprocessor

-Pre (pronounced like "free") is a semantic preprocessor for plain text files.
+This is a semantic preprocessor for plain text files.
 It can represent hiearchies of macros.

 It is meant to be used in conjuction with some sort of typesetting system.